CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 * Anti-virus apps,
 * Apps for the cryptographic protection of individual data or folders,
 * Apps for deploying workspaces using a container isolation technique as well
-* Apps that additionally regulate access to other apps.Based on the chosen strategy, the selection of security apps must be formulated and regulated in a binding manner.
+* Apps that additionally regulate access to other apps.
+Based on the chosen strategy, the selection of security apps must be formulated and regulated in a binding manner.
 The selection must list suitable apps for each operating system of the devices used.
 The MDM must force the installation of these apps.

 #### SYS.3.2.2.M10 Secure connection of mobile devices to the institution